Objective Measurements in Sleep-Disordered Breathing (SDB)

 The Tongue’s Role in Airway Stability

-Factors affecting muscle responsiveness: A dysfunctional tongue may either overwork or underperform, leading to fatigue and reduced endurance.
-During an obstructive sleep event, the tongue may not generate enough force to counteract or limit the obstruction.
+Factors affecting muscle responsiveness: A dysfunctional tongue may function inefficiently: it may be either overworked or insufficiently active.
+In both cases, this leads to muscle fatigue and decreased endurance.
+During sleep, especially during an obstructive episode, the tongue may not produce sufficient and sustained force to keep the airways open or limit obstruction.

 The Value of Objective Measurement